rizqillahzahra/rizqillahzahra/README.md

 - 👀 I’m interested in Data Scientist
 - 🌱 I’m currently learning Data Science/Data Analyst
 - 💞️ I’m looking to collaborate on some Data projects
-- 📫 Reach me trough my email: rizkillahzahra@gmail.com
+- 📫 Reach me through my email: rizkillahzahra@gmail.com

 <!---
 rizqillahzahra/rizqillahzahra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.